Buddha Blue (PTC) : Tout ce que les parents doivent savoir sur ce cannabinoïde de synthèse dangereux

 Expanded urine test to support prevention efforts against new psychoactive substances.

-Drugdiag 12T urine test for new synthetic drugs PTC cathinones xylazine
+Drugdiag 12T urine test new synthetic drugs PTC cathinones xylazine

 Enhanced coverage